alokverma18/CodePencil/README.md

 Try [CodePencil](https://alokverma18.github.io/CodePencil/)

 ## Contributing
-Feel free to Contribute and Improve this GPA Calculator by creating a Pull Request or an Issue.
+Feel free to Contribute and Improve this by creating a Pull Request or an Issue.

 ## Connect